How to Attract Ladybugs to Your Garden (and Get Them to Stay)

 Lady beetle larva

-Yep, those cute and colorful bugs that your kids love to find are actually ruthless cannibals.
+Yep, those cute and colorful bugs that your kids love to handle are actually ruthless cannibals.
 The larvae of several varieties of ladybugs won’t hesitate to eat ladybug eggs that are yet to hatch (basically, their siblings).
 Eat or be eaten, I suppose.

 But for good reason: Research has found that ladybug larvae that eat unhatched family members develop faster than non-cannibal larvae, and are more likely to survive to adulthood.